fcaud/rideTandemTechTest/README.md

 - Show user error message if bad requests
 - Show user 'no services in your area' if no services returned
 - Add linting for 'web'
+- Map showing service routes and bus location (if available).
+- Ability to click in to bus for more details, e.g. future stops
+- Future days scheduling
+- Show delays to user
+- Use colours to highlight to user key info - e.g. delay in red, due in pop colour